Dirty secret: it’s actually easy being green

-Environmental and social responsibility has become a deep concern for many people in recent years.
+Environmental and social responsibility have become deep concerns for many people in recent years.
 Consumers are increasingly voting with their wallets, preferring to seek out goods and services from companies that they believe align with their values.
 In fact, nearly half of U.S. consumers make purchasing decisions at least partly based on environmental factors.
-Additionally, 66 percent of global consumers are willing to pay more for products from companies they believe are environmentally responsible, this is up from 66% just a few years prior.
+Additionally, 85% of global consumers are willing to pay more for products from companies they believe are environmentally responsible, this is up from 66% just a few years prior.

 Employees, too, often prefer to support sustainable, eco-friendly organizations.
 Going green in business has become a great way to attract and retain more top talent.
 Environmental concerns have become some of the most important considerations for prospective employees.
 Linking your business to these causes also engenders more excitement among employees and boosts engagement.
 Of course, embracing sustainability also serves as a powerful example for others to follow.

-• Replace all applicable lighting in your facilities with compact fluorescent light bulbs.
+- Replace applicable lighting in your facilities with compact fluorescent light bulbs.

-• Keep heating and cooling equipment well-maintained and change air filters regularly.
+- Maintain heating and cooling equipment and change air filters regularly.

-• Regularly evaluate energy use to identify opportunities for improvement.
+- Regularly evaluate energy use to find opportunities for improvement.

 Another great way to commit to sustainability is to reduce your material waste.
 Paper is among the most common waste sources in the business world.
 You can reduce your environmental impact by seeking out paper products made only from postconsumer waste.
 These products are composed entirely of recycled paper and require substantially less energy and water to produce.
 Of course, your business should also make an effort to recycle as much waste as possible.

-Making a positive impact and helping protect the environment for everyone is certainly its own reward.
-There are many other reasons to consider going green.
-Environment-friendly companies save money, have greater productivity, enjoy competitive advantages and set a positive example through their actions.
+There are many reasons to consider going green.
+Environmentally-friendly companies save money, have greater productivity, enjoy competitive advantages, and set a positive example through their actions.
 With so many easy ways of going green, there's simply no reason not to adopt environmental responsibility as a core part of your business strategy.